What is mesothelioma?

-Mesothelioma is a cancer that most commonly starts in the layers of tissue that cover each lung (the pleura).
-Rarely it starts in the layer of tissue in the abdomen which surrounds the digestive system organs (the peritoneum).
+Mesothelioma is a cancer that usually starts in the layers of tissue that cover each lung (the pleura).
+This is called pleural mesothelioma.

 How common is mesothelioma?

 In the UK around 2,700 people are diagnosed with mesothelioma each year.
 It is quite a rare cancer.

 Mesothelioma in the chest (pleural mesothelioma) is much more common than mesothelioma in the abdomen (peritoneal mesothelioma).

 Who gets mesothelioma?

 Mesothelioma is more common in men than women.
 This is probably because it is often caused by exposure to asbestos at work.

 It is more common in older people.
 In the UK, on average each year, 55 out of 100 (55%) people diagnosed are aged 75 and over.

 Mesothelioma starts in the types of cells that cover the outer surface of most of our internal body organs (mesothelial cells).
 These cells form a lining called the mesothelium.

-Around 9 out of 10 (90%) mesotheliomas are in the chest.
+- Around 9 out of 10 mesotheliomas (around 90%) are in the chest.
 This is called pleural mesothelioma.

 The lungs and pleura

-Pleural mesothelioma starts in the two sheets of tissue that cover your lungs (called pleura or pleural membranes).
+Pleural mesothelioma starts in the two sheets of tissue that cover your lungs, called the pleura or pleural membranes.
 The gap between the pleura is called the pleural space.

 These sheets help to protect your lungs.
 They also make a fluid that helps them slide over each other when your lungs expand and deflate as you breathe.

-The sheet of tissue covering the heart (the pericardium) is very close to the pleura.
+The sheet of tissue covering the heart, called the pericardium, is very close to the pleura.
 So in some people pleural mesothelioma may also spread into the pericardium.
 The diagram below shows the pleura thickening due to mesothelioma.

 The abdomen and peritoneum

 The sheet of tissue covering the organs of your tummy (abdomen) is called the peritoneum.
-It helps to protect the contents of your tummy and keep them in place.
+It helps to protect the contents of your abdomen and keep them in place.
 It also makes a lubricating fluid that helps the organs inside move smoothly against each other as you move around.